felipeemsabino/route-finder/README.md

 # route-finder

-Ionic v2 app for Google Maps v3
+Simple app for search routes between two address using using Cordova, Ionic and Google Maps v3.